ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 }
 ```

-Return `token` to leave the session as it is, a new `OidcToken.Id` to replace the stored session, or `null` when no
+Return `token` to keep the existing session, a new `OidcToken.Id` to replace the stored session, or `null` when no
 refreshed token is available.
-On `null`, and if you throw, the session is kept while the current token is still valid
+If the callback returns `null` or throws an exception, the session remains available while
-and cleared once it has expired.
+the current token is valid and is cleared once it expires.
 To end a session immediately, clear it with the
 [Sessions](server-sessions.md) plugin instead.

-The callback runs on **every** session-authenticated request, so keep it cheap.
-Read the time from the `now`
+The callback runs for every request authenticated with the session scheme, so keep its work lightweight.
+Use the `now`
-parameter rather than the clock, so all checks within one request agree.
+parameter instead of reading the clock directly, so all time comparisons within the request use the same value.

-`now` and `claims.expiresAt` are `kotlin.time.Instant`, which is still experimental, so a strategy that compares them
+The `now` parameter and `claims.expiresAt` are `kotlin.time.Instant`, which is experimental.
+A strategy that compares them
-needs `@OptIn(ExperimentalTime::class)` as well as the opt-in the plugin already requires.
+needs `@OptIn(ExperimentalTime::class)` in addition to the opt-in required by the plugin.

-You can also refresh on demand by adding the route:
+You can also add a route for on-demand refresh:

 ```kotlin
 oauth {